phetsims/graphing-quadratics/doc/implementation-notes.md

 using standard form (via the constructor), vertex form (via `createFromVertexForm`) and alternate vertex form ( via `createFromAlternateVertexForm`).

-[GQModel](https://github.com/phetsims/graphing-quadratics/blob/main/js/common/model/GQModel.ts) is the base class for the top-level model in all screens.
-It includes the model components that are common to all screens.
+[GQModel](https://github.com/phetsims/graphing-quadratics/blob/main/js/common/model/GQModel.ts) is the base class for the top-level model in all screens, and includes the model components that are common to all screens.
 Each screen has a subclass of `GQModel` that adds things that are specific to that screen.
 For example, [ExploreModel](https://github.com/phetsims/graphing-quadratics/blob/main/js/explore/model/ExploreModel.ts) is the model container for the _Explore_ screen.